-The Dade County Jail was built and established in 1989 to accommodate the need for an updated facility and the growth of criminal activity.
-Mandated by state regulations, the jail is designed to house 116 inmates including general population and segregation cells.
+The Dade County Jail was built and established in 1989, to accommodate the need for an updated facility, and the growth of criminal activity.
+Mandated by state regulations, the jail is designed to house 116 inmates, including general population and segregation cells.
 The Jail currently operates along with contracted food and medical services for the inmates.
-The jail's kitchen was built for efficiency in 2012 in efforts to reduce the financial strain on the community.
-The Sheriff is the sole custodian of the jail; responsible for the care, custody and control of all persons arrested or housed until their lawful release.
+The jail's kitchen was built for efficiency in 2012, in efforts to reduce the financial strain on the community.
+The Sheriff is the sole custodian of the jail.
+He is responsible for the care, custody, and control of all persons arrested, or housed, until their lawful release.

-Charged by the Sheriff, 16 staff members manage and work within the facility to ensure all policies, procedures and state regulations are executed properly and lawfully.
-The Dade County Jail strives to keep a positive partnership with the community and through inmate work detail, help to lessen the burden of the tax payer with supervised inmate labor.
+Charged by the Sheriff, staff members manage and work within the facility, to ensure all policies, procedures, and state regulations are executed properly and lawfully.
+The Dade County Jail strives to keep a positive partnership with the community, and through inmate work detail, help to lessen the burden of the tax payer with supervised inmate labor.

 Inmate Mail Requirements:

 P.O.
 Box 920 *ABSOLUTELY NO NUDE OR VULGAR PICTURES*